Minimal Representations of Order Types by Geometric Graphs: Exit edges

 \section{Exit edges}

-Clearly, every complete geometric graph is supporting.
-To obtain a supporting graph with fewer edges, we select edges so that no vertex of the resulting geometric graph can be moved to change the order type while preserving isomorphism.
+To obtain a supporting graph with fewer edges than the complete geometric graph, we select edges so that no vertex of the resulting geometric graph can be continuously deformed (as in Definition~\ref{def:supporting}) to change the order type while preserving isomorphism.

 \begin{definition} Let $S \subset \RR^2$ be finite and in general position.
 Let $a, b, c \in S$ be distinct.
-Then, $ab$ is an \emph{exit edge} with \emph{witness} $c$ if there is no $p \in S$ such that the line $\overline{ap}$ separates $b$ from $c$ or the line $\overline{bp}$ separates $a$ from $c$.
-The geometric graph on $S$ whose edges are the exit edges is called the \emph{exit graph} of $S$. \end{definition} Equivalently, $ab$ is an \emph{exit edge} with \emph{witness} $c$ if and only if the double-wedge through $a$ between $b$ and $c$ and the double-wedge through $b$ between $a$ and $c$ contain no point of $S$ in their interior; see \fig{fig:channel} left.
+Then, $ab$ is an \emph{exit edge with witness} $c$ if there is no $p \in S$ such that the line $\overline{ap}$ separates $b$ from $c$ or the line $\overline{bp}$ separates $a$ from $c$.
+We say that $ab$ is an \emph{exit edge} if there exists a point $c$ such that $ab$ is an exit edge with witness~$c$.
+The geometric graph on $S$ whose edges are all the exit edges is called the \emph{exit graph} of $S$. \end{definition} Equivalently, $ab$ is an \emph{exit edge} with \emph{witness} $c$ if and only if the double-wedge through $a$ between $b$ and $c$ and the double-wedge through $b$ between $a$ and $c$ contain no point of $S$ in their interior; see \fig{fig:channel} (left).
+We note that the exit graph is invariant under nondegenerate affine transformations.

 An exit edge has at most two witnesses.
-If $|S| \ge 4$ and $ab$ is an exit edge in $S$ with witness~$c$, neither $ac$ nor $bc$ can be an exit edge with witness $b$ or $a$, respectively.
-We illustrate the set of exit edges for sets of 5 points in \fig{fig:5ot} left.
+If $|S| \ge 4$ and $ab$ is an exit edge in $S$ with witness~$c$, neither $ac$ nor $bc$ can be an exit edge with witness $b$ or $a$, respectively, as otherwise the union of empty regions would cover the rest of the whole plane except the points $a$, $b$, and $c$.
+We illustrate the set of exit edges for sets of 5 points in \fig{fig:5ot} (top).

 Exit edges can be characterized via 4-holes.
-For an integer $k \ge 3$, a \emph{(general) $k$-hole} in $S$ is a simple polygon $\mathcal{P}$ spanned by $k$ points of $S$ whose interior contains no point of $S$.
+For an integer $k \ge 3$, a \emph{(general) $k$-hole} in $S$ is a simple polygon $\mathcal{P}$ spanned by $k$ points of $S$ whose interior contains no point of~$S$.
 If $\mathcal{P}$ is convex, we call $\mathcal{P}$ a \emph{convex $k$-hole}.
-A point $a \in S$ or an edge $ab$ with $a,b\in S$ is \emph{extremal} for $S$ if it lies on the boundary of the convex hull of~$S$.
-A point or an edge in $S$ that is not extremal in $S$ is \emph{internal} to $S$.
+A point $a \in S$ or an edge $ab$ of the complete geometric graph on $S$ is \emph{extremal} for $S$ if it lies on the boundary of the convex hull of~$S$.
+A point or an edge that is not extremal in $S$ is \emph{internal} in $S$.